 If you want to select your custom tags, select one or more tags below the Custom Tags category.

-If you want to create custom tags see the Creating custom tags on the next page.
+If you want to create custom tags see the Creating custom tags below.

 The selected tags appear in the Tags for this question field.